mockoon/mockoon.com/content/docs/v1.8.0/cors.md

 ### Add CORS headers to the environment headers

-You can also add the same CORS headers to an environment by clicking on the **Add CORS headers to environment** link:
+You can also add the same CORS headers to a mock API by clicking on the **Add CORS headers to environment** link:

 ![Click on the add CORS headers link](/images/docs/add-cors-headers.png)